Sponsors – Volunteers – Interns

 - Clean up of tree trimmings

 - Bring in logs for the winter – need a chainsaw operated – we could save a lot of money by heating with our lovely fireplace.

 - Build a mailbox post out of log: Put into ground, with a mailbox.

-- Build a playground for children out of recycled materials (old tires, etc) – wood craving of animals that are children friendly (snake walk, small four legged animals, turtle cravings to play on, and more).
+- Build a playground for children out of recycled materials (old tires, etc) – wood craving of animals that are children friendly (small four legged animals, turtle cravings to play on, and more).
 Check out our playground so far, we have a lot of new items (as of Oct 2013).